 Be patient with your mouth as it gets used to these significant changes and you adapt to having dentures where your natural teeth once were.
 Understanding what you can expect can help make the transition smoother.

-What Are Some Of The Biggest Concerns With New Dentures?
+What Are Some Things To Worry About With Dentures?

 - Gums may loosen or shrink